convince-project/overview/tutorials/README.md

 ## Running the simulation

-These tutorials are designed to give you a introduction to the tools that the CONVINCE toolbox provides by walking you through using them on a simple example.
-The example that all the tutorials are based on is a fetch and carry task, where a mobile robot moves in a household environment, picks up an object, and delivers it to a target location.

-To run the simulation for the tutorials, execute in the root of the repository:
+To run the simulation, execute in the root of the repository:

 ```bash
 docker compose pull